 Malta Permanent Residence for Vietnamese Nationals

-Vietnamese nationals who are at least 18 years old, in good health, and possess financial assets of at least €500,000, can apply for the Malta Permanent Residence Programme.
+Vietnamese nationals who are at least 18 years old, in good health, and possess financial assets of at least €500,000/€650,000, can apply for the Malta Permanent Residence Programme.

 Applicants will be granted permanent residency in return for an investment in Malta through the rental or purchase of property, a donation to charity and the payment of a government contribution.

-Vietnamese nationals have the option of buying property for a minimum of €300,000 in Gozo or the South of Malta, or €350,000 in the rest of Malta, along with a government contribution of €68,000.
-They can also rent property for at least €10,000 annually in the south of Malta and €12,000 annually in the rest of Malta, the government contribution for which is €98,000.
+Vietnamese nationals have the option of buying property for a minimum of €375,000 in Malta/Gozo or rent a property for at least €14,000 annually.
+The applicants also need to pay a government admin fee and contribution of €97,000.
 Lastly, applicants must make a donation of €2,000 to a local registered NGO in Malta.

 As a summary, Malta Permanent Residency Programme (MPRP) Requirements are: